MAINE EDUCATION ASSOCIATION RETIRED

 If you would like to contact Molly, please use the contact form on the bottom of the Home page.

-Association Review Initiative Committee (ARI) - DRAFT
+Association Review Initiative (ARI) Committee

-The ad hoc Association Review Initiative Committee (ARI) will consist of a chairperson and five members appointed by the President and confirmed by the Board of Directors.
+The ad hoc Association Review Initiative (ARI) Committee (will consist of a chairperson and five members appointed by the President and confirmed by the Board of Directors.
 The Committee will organize and lead a review of the Association's mission, structure, governance, and issues relevant to retired educators to ensure a resilient and responsive organization.

 Click the More Events tab for more information.